 I wrote this poem this past March, and oh how it struck me as I read it again.
 Why is it every year at Christmas it ends up being Santa vs. Jesus?

 I think we can agree that is not what He would want for His birthday.
 He wants you.
-He wants every part of you-the good, the bad, and the ugly.
-He wants you to lift up your face to Him and see Him in all of His glory.
-He wants you for Christmas.
-Will you invite Him to His birthday celebration this year?
+Jesus wants every part of you-the good, the bad, and the ugly.
+He wants you to lift up your face to Him and see Him in all of His glory because He wants you for Christmas.